THE HISTORIC HEART OF PEMBERTON

 From the main living area, both Jinkers Cottage and Whims Cottage enjoy views out from the raised back deck above the newly-laid lawn, over the tram line which twice-daily carries the tourist tram at its leisurely pace from Pemberton into the forests, and over the roof tops to the mill and hills beyond.

-Jinkers Cottage can accommodate up to 8 guests.
-On the ground floor, there’s a Master bedroom with king bed, and a bunk bedroom, while upstairs within the vaulted timber ceilings, there are two more bedrooms that each have a king bed that can be split into four long singles.
+Whims Cottage can accommodate up to 9 guests.
+On the ground floor, there’s a Master bedroom with king bed, and a bunk bedroom with an extra trundle bed.
+Upstairs, within the vaulted timber ceilings, there are two more bedrooms that each have a king bed that can be split into four long singles.
+Please let us know upon booking if you would like to have these king beds split into singles.
 All the king bed rooms have built in robes.

 Our bedrooms are not vast, as we’ve kept the size of the cottages in keeping with the heritage timber dwellings in this part of town, and we’ve forgone extra space by giving you the largest possible beds for the best possible night’s sleep, with premium Slumberland mattresses, fresh white cotton linen, and a choice of pillows.